NEU-SNS/intl-iot/destination/README.md

 - `PiePlot` - Pie Plot
 - `BarHPlot` - Horizontal Bar Plot

-`PROTOCOL_TYPE`, `-p`, is a comma separated list of protocols that should be analyzed.
-It is in the format `[snd|rcv]`, which stands for "sent" and "received" traffic of the given protocol.
+An argument for the `-p` option consists of send protocol and receive protocol delimited by a period (`.`).
+It is in the format `[snd].[rcv]`, which stands for "sent" and "received" traffic of the given protocol.

-All traffic is included in the "eth" (ethernet) protocol, so to analyze all sent and received traffic, the option should be `eth-snd,eth-rcv`.
-To include only icmp traffic, one can use
+All traffic is included in the "eth" (ethernet) protocol, so to analyze all sent and received traffic, the option should be `eth,eth`.
+To include only icmp traffic, one can use `icmp,icmp`.
-`icmp-snd,icmp-rcv`.

-`LOCATION_RETRIEVAL_METHOD`, `-l`, specifies how an IP address should be mapped to a host or a country.
-Supported options are: `Country`, `Host`, `IP`, `RipeCountry`, or `TSharkHost`.
-The `-l` option is only needed when a pie plot is specified for the `-g` option.
+An argument for the `-l` option specifies how an IP address should be mapped to a host or a country.
+This option affects only pie plots and horizontal bar plots.
+Supported options are:

 - `Country` - Uses the Geo IP Database to map an IP address into a country.
 - `Host` - Uses reverse DNS lookup on an IP address.
-It also tries to extract only the domain name from the reverese lookup so all Google, Amazon AWS, etc. domains are grouped.
+It also tries to extract only the domain name from the reverse lookup so all Google, Amazon AWS, etc. domains are grouped.
 - `IP` - Uses the IP address directly.
 - `RipeCountry` - Uses Ripe.net API to find the location of an IP address.
 If it fails, the Geo IP Database is used.
 - `TSharkHost` - Uses the list produced by the `tshark` utility, which extracts hosts from the `.pcap` file.
 If a domain is not found, reverse DNS lookup is used.

+An argument for the `-r` option specifies the attribute to plot in a graph.
+This option affects only pie plots or horizontal bar plots.
+Supported options are:

+- `addrPcktSize` - Plot the packet sizes in a pcap file.
+- `addrPcktNum` - Plot the number of packets in a pcap file.

+Example: If the graph options specified are `-g LinePlot,BarHPlot -p eth.eth,eth.eth -l ,Country -r ,addrPcktNum`, then the following plots are produced:

+- A line plot with ethernet as both the send and receive protocols.
+- A horizontal bar plot with ethernet as both the send and receive protocols using the country method to map IP addresses to hosts and plotting number of packets.

 ### Output

 When `analyze.py` is run, a CSV containing an analysis of the input pcap files is produced.
 By default, the CSV is stored in `results.csv`.
 However, the output file name can be changed by using the `-o` option.
 If the requested output file name already exists, the program will append the new data instead of overwriting.

 The CSV file has 16 headings.
 Their meanings are listed below: